 The CUH team sought to establish state-of-the-art radiation therapy techniques within its new buildings.
 The team recognised that in order to become a leading cancer centre, securing sufficient expert staff with access to training and academic opportunities would be fundamental to success.

-The Christie has supported the project for over 2 years, led by Professor Nick Slevin, expert clinical advisor and former chair of NHS England’s national Radiotherapy Clinical Reference Group.
+The Christie supported this project for 3 years, led by Professor Nick Slevin, formerly an expert clinical advisor to The Christie International and chair of NHS England’s national Radiotherapy Clinical Reference Group.
 It has provided:

 - reciprocal visits,

 - mentorship of technical and clinical staff,

 - and communication of project milestones.

 You can watch a video below of Professor Nick Slevin talking about the success of this partnership.

 “As Cork University Hospital continues to evolve with the potential to become a “great” hospital, the collaboration with The Christie has helped us to challenge ourselves about our performance but more importantly serve to differentiate Cork University Hospital from other Irish hospitals by benchmarking our performance against the best performers internationally.”